 You’ve probably read our article about what crazy things people are currently putting into their beers.
 Around the world, for years and years, people and bartenders have been adding beer to a myriad of ingredients to make cocktails; or beer-tails as we like to call them.
-Such mixed drinks rarely call for a craft brew -after all craft beer has already had its flavour perfected- and usually, call for the addition of almost flavourless mass produced beers.
+Such mixed drinks rarely call for a craft brew -after all craft beer has already had its flavour perfected- and these beer-tails usually, call for the addition of almost flavourless mass produced beers.

 This Mexican concoction spices up that flavourless beer and is very easy to make with things found around the kitchen.
 It can be made using anything from the lightest of larger to an easy drinking, neutrally flavoured pale ale.
 Here’s a list of what you’ll need: